 This report is informed by a survey of school leaders and telephone interviews with school and district leaders, state education leaders, experts in the field of education, and aligned organizations (those working directly to support the region’s schools and districts to implement individualized learning).

 We invite you to explore these findings and to use the information here to enhance your own thinking and work in education.

-Visit the education initiative webpage to learn more about our work.
+Visit our Education Initiative to learn more about our work.